LIYSF Staff Ambassador speaks about her experience at LIYSF

-We spoke to Krsna, who’s a staff ambassador for LIYSF 2016, an is currently studying medicine.
+We spoke to Krsna, who’s a staff ambassador for LIYSF 2016, and is currently studying medicine.
 Krsna is of Indian origin but was born in Malta and now studying in the UK – what a diverse mix!

 Hey guys!
-My name is Krsna, I am of Indian origin but born in Malta, and am currently studying Medicine in the U.K. I was lucky enough to attend LIYSF in the summer of 2014, after having participated in the Malta Student Science Forum, and deciding then that I wanted to take my interest further and be part of a global forum – LIYSF seemed to be the perfect opportunity for this, and I have not looked back since!
+My name is Krsna, I am of Indian origin but was born in Malta, and am currently studying Medicine in the U.K. I was lucky enough to attend LIYSF in the summer of 2014, after having participated in the Malta Student Science Forum, and deciding then that I wanted to take my interest further and be part of a global forum – LIYSF seemed to be the perfect opportunity for this, and I have not looked back since!

-As of now I have no idea what field of Medicine I will specialize in, yet I’m wonderfully intrigued by the miraculous works of immunotherapy in oncology, as well as those of rehabilitation medicine following spinal cord injuries.
+As of now, I have no idea what field of Medicine I will specialize in, yet I’m wonderfully intrigued by the miraculous works of immunotherapy in oncology, as well as those of rehabilitation medicine following spinal cord injuries.

 Outside of my interests in science, I love taking part in debates, singing acapella, and writing poetry and other creative pieces, some of which have been published as part of a collection by my school.
-I am incredibly passionate about dance and the different forms of dance – in fact I am currently intensely rehearsing for two upcoming shows, a hip hop one and a few Indian classical and Bollywood numbers (of course you have ample time for these things as a med student!).
-I very much enjoy experiencing a taste of the moves and styles different cultures have to offer, and am super excited to also give salsa a try whilst at uni!
+I am incredibly passionate about dance and the different forms of dance – in fact, I am currently intensely rehearsing for two upcoming shows, a hip hop one and a few Indian classical and Bollywood numbers (of course you have ample time for these things as a med student!).
+I very much enjoy experiencing a taste of the moves and styles different cultures have to offer and am super excited to also give the salsa a try whilst at uni!